-The Autism Friendly Spaces (AFS) project aims at promoting a more accessible society and participation in social activities of youngsters on the autism spectrum.
-The project started in October 2019 and will run until May 2022, funded by the Erasmus+ Programme of the European Union.
+The Autism Friendly Spaces (AFS) project aimed at promoting a more accessible society and participation in social activities of youngsters on the autism spectrum.
+The project started in October 2019 and run until May 2022, funded by the Erasmus+ Programme of the European Union.

-The main objectives of this project is to create a positive change in community by:
+The main objectives of this project were to create a positive change in community by:

-2) Better accessibility to public and private spaces, through a Certification System enabling the application for ‘Autism Friendly Spaces’ and a nationwide awareness campaign
+2) Better accessibility to public and private spaces, through a Certification System enabling the application for ‘Autism Friendly Spaces’ and a nationwide awareness-raising campaign;

-The project coordinator, the NGO Prisms from Malta, works closely with all the other partners, including: the Commission for the Rights of Persons with Disability from Malta, the Agency Żgħażagħ (Malta), the NGO Learning Designers from Spain, the Macedonian Scientific Society for Autism from North Macedonia, and Autism-Europe from Belgium.
+The project coordinator, the NGO Prisms from Malta, worked closely with all the other partners, including: the Commission for the Rights of Persons with Disability and the Agency Żgħażagħ from Malta, the NGO Learning Designers from Spain, the Macedonian Scientific Society for Autism from North Macedonia, and Autism-Europe from Belgium.

-- The creation, design, and implementation of four online modules which will be free of charge, interactive, easily accessible and highly informative for educators and youth workers will learn and strengthen their competencies in working in an inclusive environment.
+- Creation, design, and implementation of four free of charge, interactive, easily accessible online modules, which proved to be highly informative for educators and youth workers to learn and strengthen their work competencies in an inclusive environment;

-- The creation of a Certification System that enables private sectors and public entities to make their places ‘Autism Friendly’.
-The places who are awarded the ‘Autism Friendly Spaces’ award, will be listed on a website and an app which will be created for this project.
+- Creation of a Certification System that enabled private sectors and public entities to make their places ‘Autism Friendly’.
+The places awarded with the ‘Autism Friendly Spaces’ prize were listed on a website and an app created for this project;

-- The piloting of a youth hubs for young people with autism
+- Piloting of a youth hubs for autistic young people.

 About the Erasmus+ Programme